lydiastepanek/FoodSpender/README.md

 ## Interesting Features

-### Search Capability
+Search Capability

-pg-search enables the searching of posts, users, and comments
+* pg-search multisearch enables the searching of posts, users, and comments all simultaneously using the upper right search bar

-### Floating Form Page
-CSS to allow user to write and edit post
-### File upload
+File upload

-Used paperclip, figaro to allow users to upload images for their user account and also for posts
+* Paperclip, Amazon Simple Storage Service (S3), and figaro were used to allow users to upload images for their user account and also for posts

+Floating Form Page

+* Advanced CSS allows user to write and edit a post while the Postsfeed is still visible

+bcrypt

+* User passwords stored securely

+TDD

+* RSpec and factory_girl tests written prior to Rails backend being built to make sure user authentication protected private information properly

+Font Awesome

+* Used to create 5 star rating

 ## Libraries Used

-bcrypt
+* bcrypt
-pg_search
+* pg_search
-kaminari
+* kaminari
-paperclip
+* paperclip
-figaro
+* figaro
-font-awesome
+* font-awesome
-capybara
+* capybara

 ## Bonus Features

-### Trends Page
+Trends Page

-I want to make a separate tab away from posts that is uses data visualization to show changes in users food spending habits over time
+* Data visualization to show changes in users food spending habits over time